wcarc-on/wcarc-site/minutes/minutes202608.md

 ---
 layout: minutes
-title: Minutes of the regular monthly meeting on August 17th, 2026 - DRAFT
+title: Minutes of the regular monthly meeting on August 17th, 2026
 ---
 The meeting was held over the internet via a Zoom video conference.